KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Model representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As described in :numref:`Section %s <bottlenecks_model_formats>`, no existing format is well-suited to representing composite, multi-algorithmic WC models.
+As described in :numref:`bottlenecks_model_formats`, no existing format is well-suited to representing composite, multi-algorithmic WC models.
 In particular, there is no format which is well-suited to describing all of the combinatorial complexity of cellular biochemistry, representing composite, multi-algorithmic models, and representing the semantic biological meaning and provenance of models.

 To accelerate WC modeling, we are developing, ``wc_rules``, a more abstract rule-based format for describing WC models.
 The format will be able to represent each molecular species at multiple levels of granularity (for example, as a single species, as a set of sites, and as a sequence); represent all of the combinatorial complexity of each molecular species and interaction; represent composite, multi-algorithmic models; represent the data, assumptions, and design decisions used to build models; and represent the semantic biological meaning of models.
 We are developing tools to export models described with ``wc_rules`` to BioNetGen and SBML, as well as a simulator for simulating models described with ``wc_rules``.

 Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As described in :numref:`Section %s <bottlenecks_simulation>`, no existing simulator is well-suited to simulating computationally-expensive, high-dimensional, rule-based, multi-algorithmic WC models.
+As described in :numref:`bottlenecks_simulation`, no existing simulator is well-suited to simulating computationally-expensive, high-dimensional, rule-based, multi-algorithmic WC models.
 In particular, there are only a few parallel simulators, only a few rule-based simulators, only a couple of multi-algorithmic simulators, and no simulator which supports all of these technologies.

 To accelerate WC modeling, we are beginning to use the Viatra :cite:`varro2016road` graph transformation engine and the ROSS :cite:`carothers2002ross` PDES engine to develop ``wc_sim``, a parallel, network-free, multi-algorithmic simulator that can simulate models described in ``wc_rules`` :cite:`goldberg2016toward`.
 Simulations will consist of six steps: